The

 This filter has several modes that may be selected simply by

-pins of the chip to ground:
+pulling the appropriate pins of the chip to ground:

 - Bypass mode.
 In this mode digitized audio

-than that of the analog filtering on the input and output of
+filtering occurs other than that of the analog filtering on

 - 100/120 Hz modes.
 The firmware can be set to

-in Europe, most of Asia and many other parts of the world,
+the 50 Hz mains found in Europe, most of Asia and many other

-mains found in North America, parts of Japan and other
+America, parts of Japan and other locales.

 - Four filtering modes.
 There are four

-filtering algorithms providing selections between "ultra
+different filtering algorithms providing selections between

-select the filtering algorithm that you find to be the most
+you find to be the most pleasing.
+The nature and

 There is also a "